Caregivers and Staff

 The immediate community is a driving force at Baphumelele.
 The need for the initial projects such as the Educare and the Children’s Home was strong and they wanted it there.
 This means that the children do not grow up in an artificial society but stay close to their roots.
 The entire Baphumelele outreach effort is labeled a “community-based project” for a very good reason!
 Community volunteers are an important part of the landscape at Baphumelele and we rely on them to work hand-in-hand with our permanent staff.

 Baphumelele is privileged to work with individuals and small groups who contribute in various ways on a short-term basis.
 Temporary volunteers come to us from the local community as well as from abroad.
-Those coming from other countries are typically arranged by AVIVA, 2Way Travel and the Council on International Educational Exchange (CIEE).
-Some are able to offer a few months of service, whilst others have only a few days to give (see Volunteer).
+Those coming from other countries are typically arranged by AVIVA and other organisations.
+Some are able to offer a few months of service, whilst others have only a few days to give (please see our volunteer program).

-The task of guiding the daily affairs of Baphumelele lies with the Management Committee who meet on a weekly basis to discuss any issues, share knowledge and experience and make strategic plans for the future.
-The Management Committee is chaired by the Managing Director and includes the Finance Manager, HR Manager, Project Manager and senior managers from Baphumelele’s projects.
+The task of guiding the daily affairs of Baphumelele lies with the Senior Management Committee who meet on a weekly basis to discuss any issues, share knowledge and experience and make strategic plans for the future.
+The Senior Management Committee is chaired by the Managing Director and includes the Finance Manager, HR Manager, Project Manager and managers from across Baphumelele’s projects.

-The Board of Baphumelele Waldorf Association (a company not for profit under Section 21 of the SA Companies Act) comprises Peter Hugo (Chair person), Rosie Mashale (MD), Udo Klotz, Jimmy Khanyile, Nosiseko Dlakavu, Kwanele Booi, Kirsty Hunt and Patsy Lowe.
+The Board of Baphumelele Waldorf Association comprises Peter Hugo (Chair person), Rosie Mashale (MD), Udo Klotz, Jimmy Khanyile, Nosiseko Dlakavu, Kwanele Booi, Kirsty Hunt and Patsy Lowe.